mattyoung101/musicvis3d/paper/major.typ

 = Self-assessment
 I'm really proud of the work I achieved for this project.
-The visualiser turned out better than I was hoping for, and I was able to achieve everything I set out to, and I was even able to complete a lot of the extension tasks I set myself.
+The visualiser turned out better than I was hoping for.
+I was able to achieve everything I set out to, and I was even able to complete a lot of the extension tasks I set myself.
 This was all made possible because I started extremely early (just after the Graphics Minor Project was finished), and worked on the project all basically all semester.
+The visualiser is stable, and I was able to try it with a wide variety of inputs - some songs work better than others - but all songs were fully functional.
+The code is relatively clean and performant, which I'm happy about.

-TODO: talk about like how we combined a bunch of different techniques to create a good result
+I was able to draw from a wide variety of advanced topics to construct this visualisation, including from digital signal processing, linear algebra in regards to quaternions and vectors, statistics for fractal Brownian motion, and finally general computer graphics for Simplex noise and chromatic aberration post-processing.
+By drawing from these topics, I always able to learn a huge amount of cross-discipline knowledge that I couldn't have gotten otherwise.

-TODO if you did anything you're proud of, that shows a high level of achievement, talk about it in here. (so basically gas meself up)
+I don't think this will be the final music visualiser I ever make, but nonetheless, I'm really happy with the result I achieved.

 = Conclusion
 In this paper, I present a 3D music visualisation application using OpenGL and the Discrete Fourier